Short-term synaptic depression: Role in neural plasticity

+Calcium Dynamics

+Synaptic plasticity can occur due to Ca2+ mechanisms in the presynaptic neuron.
+In the case of short-term synaptic depression, rapid action potentials will present a decrease in post-synaptic potential due to the lack of neurotransmitter release.
+The decrease in neurotransmitter release has to do with the lack of synaptic vesicle release, which can be caused by a decreased availability of release-ready synaptic vesicles bound near a calcium channel after the first action potential.
+The replenishment of release-ready synaptic vesicles is also directly impacted and facilitated by the influx of calcium, allowing for the recruitment of synaptic vesicles from the reserve pool through several different protein signaling cascades involving motor proteins and an active zone protein complex.

 Role in CNS pathologies

-Synaptic Fatigue has not been shown to directly cause or result in a central nervous system pathology, although the degrees at which it is activated in cells has been studied as result of particular pathologies and diseases.
-Long-term changes in a neuron or synapse, resulting in a permanent change in a neuron's excitatory properties can cause synaptic fatigue to occur from much more or less activation that could potentially lead to some sort of physiological abnormality.
+Short-term synaptic depression has not been shown to directly cause or result in a central nervous system pathology, although the degrees at which it is activated in cells has been studied as result of particular pathologies and diseases.
+Long-term changes in a neuron or synapse, resulting in a permanent change in a neuron's excitatory properties can cause short-term synaptic depression to occur from much more or less activation that could potentially lead to some sort of physiological abnormality.

 Alzheimer's disease

 Hallmarks of Alzheimer's disease (AD) are impairment of cognition, aggregation of β-amyloid peptide (Aβ), neurofibrillary degeneration, loss of neurons with accelerated atrophy of specific brain areas, and decrease of synapse number in surviving neurons.
 Research indicates both pre- and postsynaptic mechanisms resulting in AD.
 One specific abnormality includes an increased amount of presynaptic protein APP.
-A study was conducted where synaptic fatigue was compared between transgenic mice overexpressing APP/PS1 with their littermates who did not overexpress the protein.
-The results showed that fatigue was more significantly pronounced in the APP/PS1 mice, which indicates a decrease in the amount of readily releasable pools of vesicles in the presynaptic neuron.
-Conclusions from this study include synaptic fatigue being primarily a presynaptic phenomenon and not being affected by postsynaptic receptor desensitization, synaptic fatigue is not a result of Ca2+ ions building up in the terminal, and most importantly that synaptic fatigue is an important player and can be studied when researching the causes and effects of some neurodegenerative diseases.
+A study was conducted where short-term synaptic depression was compared between transgenic mice overexpressing APP/PS1 with their littermates who did not overexpress the protein.
+The results showed that depression was more significantly pronounced in the APP/PS1 mice, which indicates a decrease in the amount of readily releasable pools of vesicles in the presynaptic neuron.
+Conclusions from this study include short-term synaptic depression being primarily a presynaptic phenomenon and not being affected by postsynaptic receptor desensitization, short-term synaptic depression is not a result of Ca2+ ions building up in the terminal, and most importantly that short-term synaptic depression is an important player and can be studied when researching the causes and effects of some neurodegenerative diseases.